 - Drinking a lot of tea, coffee or other mildly diuretic drinks

 - Swimming in cold water (due to cold diuresis and/or immersion diuresis)

 - Drinking a large amount of plain water in a very short space of time

 - Certain medications

-So, boiling a complex topic down to an overly simplistic statement - "your pee should be 1-3 on this char" or "you’re not hydrated enough!" - misses many important nuances and creates the potential for the key message to be misinterpreted and drive behaviours that aren’t actually helpful. i.e. to promote over-drinking.
+So, boiling a complex topic down to an overly simplistic statement - "your pee should be 1-3 on this chart" or "you’re not hydrated enough!" is appropriate for many - but misses many important nuances and creates the potential for the key message to be misinterpreted and drive behaviours that aren’t actually helpful. i.e. to promote over-drinking.